 There are currently no treatments that can delay the onset - or prevent the progression – of FTD in those affected.

 The team at Queen Square works with a cohort of around 100 families with genetic FTD.
-They have been followed for many years, and Dr Rohrer himself has been seeing them for more than 15 years.
+They have been followed for many years, and Professor Rohrer himself has been seeing them for more than 15 years.

 These families offer researchers a unique opportunity to understand the earliest stages of the disease process, enabling detailed analysis of individuals who are known to be at high risk of developing genetic FTD but are not yet symptomatic.

-In a programme of research centred on these families, Dr Rohrer and colleagues are working to properly understand the biological timeline of FTD.
+In a programme of research centred on these families, Professor Rohrer and colleagues are working to properly understand the biological timeline of FTD.
 They want to establish when the biological changes begin, how far in advance of the onset of symptoms there are detectable changes, and the implications for treatment.
 They need to establish whether treatment will work when these changes have already happened, or whether treatment needs to be started much earlier, to prevent these changes.

 It is only by understanding the complexities of the disease process that we can understand how to treat FTD effectively.
 It is thought that the failure of many promising drugs in Alzheimer's trials could be the result of the drugs simply being given too late in the disease process, after crucial biological changes have already occurred.